 Yanking on the winch rope will more than likely do permanent damage to the inside of your winch.

-Instead, you should use kinetic recovery rope any time you try to get an ATV unstuck by pulling instead of winching.
+Instead, you should use a kinetic recovery rope whenever you try to get an ATV unstuck by pulling instead of winching.

 A kinetic recovery rope is a slightly stretchable rope designed to recover vehicles stuck in sand, mud, or snow.
-The stretch will take up much of the energy created from pulling hard on a stuck vehicle, creating much less strain on both vehicles anchoring points.
+The stretch will take up much of the energy created by pulling hard on a stuck vehicle, creating much less strain on both vehicles’ anchoring points.

 You can also use the rope to extend your winch rope any time you lack a few feet to reach the nearest tree.